 The proposed rules maintain the current prohibition on communications that predict performance, imply that past performance is indicative of future results, or make any exaggerated or unwarranted claim or forecast.
 Hypothetical illustrations would be permitted, so long as they do not predict or project the performance of an investment or strategy.
 The proposed rules would also allow projections in reports produced by investment analysis tools otherwise meeting the requirements of the rules and price targets in research reports on debt or equity securities.

-Comments on the proposed revisions are due by August 24, 2011 and may be submitted electronically using the SEC’s Internet comment form or by sending an email to firstname.lastname@example.org and including File Number SR-FINRA-2011-035 on the subject line.
-For additional information, please contact Zac Rosenberg, Compliance Consultant by email at email@example.com or by phone at (619) 278-0020.
+Comments on the proposed revisions are due by August 24, 2011, and maybe submitted electronically using the SEC’s Internet comment form or by sending an email to firstname.lastname@example.org and including File Number SR-FINRA-2011-035 on the subject line.
+For additional information, contact us at (619) 278-0020 to schedule your consultation.